jyanar/flatiron-ccn-workshop-2025/docs/source/index.md

   (On Windows, replace `$(realpath ..)` with the path to the `ccn-software-jan-2025` directory.)
 - We have noticed jupyter notebooks behaving a bit odd in Safari --- if you are running/editing jupyter in Safari and the behavior seems off (scrolling not smooth, lag between creation and display of cells), try a different browser.
 We've had better luck with Firefox or using the arrow keys to navigate between cells.
+- If you see `sys:1: DeprecationWarning: Call to deprecated function (or staticmethod) _destroy.` when running `python scripts/setup.py`, we don't think this is actually a problem.
+As long as `check_setup.py` says everything looks good, you're fine!

 ## Binder